ryan-arbar/596-FinalProject/Assets/CONCEPTS/README.txt

 room from the scene.
 This is so there is no conflict when others try to pull from the repository.
 You could also create a seperate scene and create there.
 That scene will be safe to push to the repository.
-TRY *NOT* TO MODIFY THE MAIN SCENE IF YOU CAN
+TRY *NOT* TO PUSH CHANGES TO THE MAIN SCENE IF YOU CAN, exclude it from your commit

 -Use the BlankRoom prefab in this folder to start creating the room.
 It has the basics of what is currently in the game at this point in time.